-The OFIEP provided assistance to communities by funding on-farm irrigation infrastructure modernisation projects.
+The South Australian Murray-Darling Basin NRM Board funded over 380 projects across the first four rounds of the program.
+The OFIEP assisted communities with on-farm irrigation infrastructure modernisation projects.
 Huge water savings have been made since the program began with reports of reduced leakages since upgrading submains.
 A strong increase in irrigation efficiency was noted by growers, with those converting from sprinkler irrigation reporting less run off and no longer any need to manually check sprinklers (a labour/time saving).
 Crop quality also increased with some irrigators noticing an increase in crop yield and crop evenness (less patchy).

 While not specifically identified in the survey, farmers working together and forming networks are natural consequences of NRM activities (such as workshops or weed control at a landscape level).
 Where farmers are able to support each other, and share resources and knowledge, overall wellbeing and resilience is improved.